No budget, no elevators: political crisis gums up Thai government

 But her globetrotting dried up when the protests started, as did visits by foreign dignitaries.

-Surong Bulakul, chief financial officer at top energy company PTT, noted a hold-up on several major projects.
+Surong Bulakul, chief financial officer at top energy company PTT (PTT.BK), noted a hold-up on several major projects.

 A planned initial public offering for its Star Petroleum Refining Co (SPRC) was awaiting approval from a committee that is chaired by the prime minister.